bokeh/bokeh/sphinx/source/docs/dev_guide/testing.rst

     pytest --report-path=examples.html -n 5 test_examples.py

-Where ``n`` is the number is the number of cores you want to use.
+Where ``n`` is the number of cores you want to use.

 In addition, the examples tests generate a log file, examples.log which you can view at ``examples.log`` in the same directory that you the tests were run from.

-Integration tests
+Integration Tests
 ~~~~~~~~~~~~~~~~~

 Writing Tests